-Offering a wide array of events and experiences in a diverse landscape, the MidCoast region (marketed as Barrington Coast) receives over 4.5 million11 visitors every year.
-In the 2020/21 financial year, tourism generated \$220 million towards the economy (\$123.6 million13 value add) and employed over 2,200 residents.
+Offering a wide array of events and experiences in a diverse landscape, the MidCoast region (marketed as the Barrington Coast) receives over 2.3 million10 visitors every year.
+In the 2021-22 financial year, tourism generated \$608 million towards the economy.